Suspension and revocation of registration

 A registered CHP can choose to revoke their registration.

 This request must be made in writing.
-Where applicable, the CHP must provide evidence that appropriate arrangements have been made to ensure its community housing tenants will not be disadvantaged in the following areas:
+CHPs must work to ensure that any income-related rent subsidy (IRRS) tenants who are still eligible for social housing are transferred to another registered CHP.
+Where applicable, the CHP must provide evidence that appropriate arrangements have been made to ensure its community housing tenants won’t be disadvantaged in the following areas:

 Implications of revocation